iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • Every transformation was designed to preserve financial accuracy and business logic.
 This ensured that:

-• KPI totals matched transaction-level sums
+• KPI totals matched transaction-level sums.
-• Revenue and profit calculations were fully traceable
+• Revenue and profit calculations were fully traceable.
-• Aggregated metrics could be trusted by stakeholders
+• Aggregated metrics could be trusted by stakeholders.

 • This step is critical in enterprise BI systems, where incorrect numbers destroy credibility.